Yapac/Company-and-Employer-ConsoleVersion/README.md

 # Entreprise-et-Employeur-Console
 An oop console application with c# that allow user to manage all employers and companies in the application with

--A large menu.
+- A large menu.

--Catching all exceptions.
+- Catching all exceptions.

--With a saving function.
+- With a saving function.

 - Saving via xml.